Loading

 UWC - University of the Western Cape

-This app is visually heavy and so appears clumsy on a screen smaller than a laptop (e.g. cell phones or tablets).
-It has been optimised for use on mobile devices as much as is possible.
+The Tracker is visually heavy and may appear clumsy on smaller screens (e.g. cell phones).
+The app has been optimised for use on mobile devices as much as is possible.

 Very rarely when the app starts up no MHW pixels will be displayed.
 Refreshing the website will fix this.

-It has also been noted that the map panel may not show up on Windows operating systems either.
-This is usually remedied by accessing the Tracker in either Internet Explorer or Microsoft Edge.
+The map panel may not show up on some computeres running on the Windows operating systems.
+This is usually remedied by accessing the Tracker in Internet Explorer / Microsoft Edge.

 If problems with viewing the map panel persist, one is encouraged to update the javascript plugins on one's browser of choice.